Get

 1. Trauma

-Many circumstances can cause a traumatic injury to a cat, including being hit by a car, falling from a height, or getting attacked by another animal.
+Many circumstances can cause a traumatic injury to a cat, including being hit by a car, falling from a height, or being attacked by another animal.
 According to a study published in the Canadian Veterinary Journal, trauma is the number one cause of sudden death in cats.1

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!